10+ Common Plants Poisonous To Cats

 But your cat's playful antics could quickly turn into an emergency if this ever happens, since some plants can be really dangerous to cats if they take a bite of one of them.

-The Dodo spoke with Dr. Erica Irish, a veterinarian and member of the board of advisors for betterpet, to find out which common houseplants are poisonous to cats and what to do if your cat eats a toxic plant.
+We spoke with Dr. Erica Irish, a veterinarian and member of the board of advisors for betterpet, to find out which common houseplants are poisonous to cats and what to do if your cat eats a toxic plant.

 Since so many common house and garden plants can actually be dangerous for cats, it’s important to make yourself familiar with them before you decide to bring any home.